Miami Dolphins Cheerleaders

 The Miami Dolphins Cheerleaders is the professional cheerleading squad of the Miami Dolphins of the National Football League.
-The squad performs a variety of dance moves at the Hard Rock Stadium, the home stadium of the Dolphins.
-The Dolphins Cheerleaders released an annual swimsuit calendar every year.
-The squad hosts auditions every May.
-Like most other squads in the league, the MDC also has a youth cheer squad and help mentor young girls in the Miami area.
+The squad performs in front of more than 65,000 fans each game day at Hard Rock Stadium. squad hosts auditions every May.
+Like most other teams in the league, the MDC also has a youth cheer squad and help mentor young girls in the Miami area.
 The squad also makes USO trips.
 Every year, the MDC sends a cheerleader to the Pro Bowl.
-The MDC also sends a number of alumni to the Indian Premier League every year.